44th Chess Olympiad: FIDE Congress

 Each ticket had to meet several requirements in order to be approved: it had to be submitted two months before the General Assembly; the candidates for president and deputy president could not be from the same member federation; and the ticket required endorsements from five member federations including one from each of the four FIDE continents, but no more than eight federations in total, and each federation was entitled to endorse only one ticket.
-A candidate ticket of Enyonam Sewa Fumey (president) and Stuart Fancy (deputy president) was rejected by FIDE because it had received support from member federations of Africa (Burkina Faso, Egypt, Togo and Senegal), Asia (Papua New Guinea) and America (Haiti) but not from Europe.
+The candidate ticket of Enyonam Sewa Fumey (president) and Stuart Fancy (deputy president) was rejected by FIDE because it had received support from member federations of Africa (Burkina Faso, Egypt, Togo and Senegal), Asia (Papua New Guinea) and America (Haiti) but not from Europe.

 Inalbek Cheripov withdrew a few days before the election.
 On election day, each of the remaining candidates was allowed to speak to delegates for 15 minutes before the voting, in an order determined by drawing lots.
 Kouatly withdrew during his speech.
 Dvorkovich and Anand won in a landslide, winning 157 of the 179 federations who voted.
 Baryshpolets and Nielsen came in second with 16 votes.

 Apart from the re-election of Dvorkovich as FIDE President, other notable decisions were made at the Congress.
 Uzbekistan was elected to host the 46th Chess Olympiad in either Tashkent or Samarkand.
 They were the only valid bid submitted by the 31 May 2022 deadline.
 Xie Jun of China, Sheikh Saud bin Adulaziz Al Mualla of the United Arab Emirates, Georgios Makropoulos of Greece and Michael Khodarkovsky of the United States were elected as FIDE Vice Presidents.
 The Mitropa Chess Association, a Central European chess organisation, was admitted, and the ASEAN Chess Confederation, a Southeast Asian chess organisation, was re-admitted as an affiliate member of FIDE.